 8. Acer Nitro XV273

 The Nitro XV273 from Acer is a multiskilled gaming monitor with ultra-fast response time and fine picture quality.
 In spite of the IPS panel, it has a 240Hz refresh rate which’s quite rare but Acer has managed it.
 And its 0.1ms response time, FreeSync support, and G-Sync compatibility give you almost stutter-free gameplay.
-With all these features, Acer Nitro XV273 is the best gaming monitor in 2021 for competitive gamers.
+With all these features, Acer Nitro XV273 is the best gaming monitor in 2022 for competitive gamers.
 The tripod stand supports the screen well and is satisfactorily flexible.
-The tilt range is -22.5/5 degrees, the swivel range is -20/20 degrees and over 4-inch height adjustment.
+The tilt range is -22.5/5 degrees, the swivel range is -20/20 degrees, and the over 4-inch height adjustment.

 Acer has equipped Nitro XV273 with a 27 inches IPS panel that delivers 1920 x 1080 resolutions.
 You get detailed images of your favorite games and the monitor’s color accuracy is top-notch straight out of the box.
 Still, if you notice any inaccuracy in color, there will be none left after calibration.
 Although Nitro XV273 is an HDR gaming monitor, the HDR color gamut and color volume are limited.
 That being said, its reflection handling is exceptional and you won’t have any issue when using the monitor in bright rooms.
 At the same time, the two HDMI 2.0 and a DisplayPort 1.2 video inputs, a 3.5mm audio jack, and four USB 3.0 ports are admirable.